Maryland Divorce Laws & FAQ

 How long will it take to get a divorce in Maryland?

-Unlike several other states, Maryland doesn't have a mandatory waiting period before you may get your final divorce.
+Maryland doesn't have a mandatory waiting period before you may get your final divorce.
 As with cost, the amount of time your divorce will take depends on the circumstances in your case.

-If your divorce is contested, however, you'll have to go through a number of legal steps that can add several months to the process.
+If your divorce is contested, however, you'll have to go through legal steps that can add several months to the process.
 And if you and your spouse aren't able to reach a settlement agreement at some point, going to trial will require even more time—usually more than a year.

 How is marital property divided in Maryland?